AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_ios.md

 2. In the Terminal, navigate to the project root directory and run the `pod init` command to create a text file `Podfile` in the project folder.

 3. Open the `Podfile` file and add the Agora Chat SDK.
-Remember to replace `AgoraChatExample` with the target name of your project.
+Remember to replace `Your project target` with the target name of your project.

    ```
    platform :ios, '11.0'